Immediate Steps to Take After the Bus Accident

 What to do After a Los Angeles Bus Accident

 Your actions after a bus collision are important because they can affect the amount you receive in your settlement.
-If you are injured while riding a bus in Los Angeles, there are a few steps that you can take to protect your best interests.
+If you sustain injuries while riding a bus in Los Angeles, you can take several steps to safeguard your best interests.

 Who were the people who witnessed the collision?
-If you are not physically capable of gathering information such as a driver’s license number, insurance policy number, photos, or witness accounts, have somebody else at the scene gather this evidence.
+If you are not physically able to gather evidence, such as a driver’s license number, insurance policy number, photos, or witness accounts, have someone else at the scene gather it.

-Stay until the authorities say you can leave
+Stay at the scene until the authorities say you can leave

 This is important.
 The authorities are there to assess the situation.
 When the local authorities arrive at the scene of the accident, you need to file a police report as well.